manwar/python-guide/introduction-to-python.md

     print(power(2))     # prints 2
     print(power(2, 3))  # prints 8

-Function can be called with named parameter in any order.
+Function can be called with named parameters in any order.

     print(power(x = 3, n = 2)) # prints 8